YizheWill/dribbble/README.md

 ---

-- #### users can also leave comment on each other's artworks.
+- #### users can also leave comments or likes on each other's artworks.
 All comments can be edited or deleted by the orignal commenter.
   ![dribbble landing page](https://res.cloudinary.com/willwang/image/upload/v1612146700/Screen_Shot_2021-01-31_at_6.28.13_PM_bdzcvg.png)

 ---